Stevelocks100/TBS_MCB/resources/The Broken Script Notes/The Broken Script/Events.md

 32. places "hello"
 33. places "empty", similar to all_dead
 34. Multiple things occur.
 	1. Opens a GUI.
-May be a GUI with two labels both reading "good luck"
+May be a GUI with two labels both reading "good luck" and "=)"
 	2. sets time to midnight
 	3. plays sound "glithcsound1" nice spelling bro
 35. Summons [[NULL_INVADE_BASE]]